zsofiaboda/zsofiaboda.github.io/docs/index.md

 Elmer, T., Boda, Z., and Stadtfeld, C. (2017): "The co-evolution of emotional well-being with weak and strong friendship ties" Network Science, 5 (3), 278-307

 Boda, Z. and Néray, B. (2015): "Inter-ethnic friendships and negative ties in secondary school."
 Social Networks 43, 57-72.

+## Doctoral thesis

+Boda, Z. (2016): “Friendship based on race or race based on friendship?
+The co-evolution of friendships, negative ties and ethnic perceptions in Hungarian schools.”
+University of Oxford

+## Other published work

+Ripley, R. M., Snijders, T.A.B., Boda, Z, Vörös, A, and Preciado, P. (2021): Manual for RSiena.
+Technical report, Oxford: University of Oxford, Department of Statistics